 It’s not all about cash savings, caching can help you to grow revenue too.
-If you have 1500 customers each spending an average $25 per month and you expect your hit rate to be 35%, your current monthly income is $37,500 and caching could help you make an additional $13,125.
+Taking an ISP as an example, if you have 1500 customers each spending an average $25 per month and you expect your hit rate to be 35%, your current monthly income is $37,500 and caching could help you make an additional $13,125.

 1500 x $25 = $37,500 current income

 $37,500 x (35/100) = $13,125 additional monthly income